tontosirikul/tontosirikul/README.md

 ### Hi there 👋

-I'm Jake (He/Him), a robotics and AI graduate from Thailand, and MSc Software Development student at the University of Glasgow.
+I'm Jake (He/Him), a robotics and AI graduate from Thailand, and MSc Software Development graduate at the University of Glasgow.

-- 🌱 I’m currently building React Native app.
+- 🌱 I’m currently practicing coding interview.
 - 👯 I’m looking for a graduate software engineer job.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tontosirikul/)